Campus Sustainability Office

 Reduce, reuse, and recycle is more than just a catch phrase to Brandon.
 As a lifelong Oregonian, he believes that these 3 actions can help preserve the beauty and bounty this great state has to offer.
 Prior to his role as the Waste Management Coordinator at PSU, Brandon worked at Oregon Health and Science University for over 5 years, where he oversaw their waste reduction and recycling operations.
 Additionally, he is engaged in the local sustainability community, where he has enjoyed volunteering his time and services with the Cascadia Green Building Council, International Living Future Institute, and SOLVE.
 He was awarded his BS in Community Development from Portland State University.
 He also completed the Sustainability Leadership Certificate Program from the University of Oregon.
 In his free time, Brandon appreciates visiting the splendors of the surrounding environment with his family.
 You can often find him lounging along the beaches of the Pacific, hiking trails in the Cascades, or camping in our lush forests.

 Communication & Marketing Specialist

-Alesha is the communications and marketing specialist in the Campus Sustainability Office at Portland State.
-She focuses on supporting programs, activities, and events that advance sustainable behaviors on campus, and is currently working on her B.S. in Psychology at PSU.
+Alesha is a PSU graduate and the communications and marketing specialist in the Campus Sustainability Office at Portland State.
+She focuses on supporting programs, activities, and events that advance sustainable behaviors on campus.
 In her studies, she has focused on human behavior and interaction with the environment, and is very passionate about fostering human connections to nature and education about environmental issues.
-In her spare time, she can be found teaching yoga at PSU Campus Rec or hiking with her pup.
+In her spare time, Alesha is a climate organizer working in her community to advocate for a just transition to a sustainable future.